Gortahork

-Gort an Choirce or Gort a' Choirce ([ˌɡɔɾˠt̪ˠ ə ˈxɔɾʲcə]; meaning "oat field"), anglicised as Gortahork, is a village and townland in the northwest of County Donegal, Ireland.
+Gort an Choirce or Gort a' Choirce ([ˌɡɔɾˠt̪ˠ ə ˈxɔɾʲcə]; meaning "oat field"), anglicised as Gortahork, is a village and townland in the northwest of County Donegal in Ulster, the northern province in Ireland.
 It is a Gaeltacht community, where the Irish language is the main language spoken in the area.
 Along with Falcarragh, it forms part of the district known as Cloughaneely.
+The nearest town is Falcarragh, 3 km to the north-east.

 Irish language

 According to the 2016 census the population of Gort an Choirce was 185, with 41.6% of people speaking Irish on a daily basis outside the education system.
-This makes it 8th highest town by percentage of daily Irish speakers in Ireland.
+This puts the town in 8th place for highest percentage of daily Irish speakers in Ireland.

 Name

-The official name of the townland is Gort an Choirce (anglicised to Gortahork), meaning "oat field".
-The townland is within the Roman Catholic parish of Críost Rí (Christ the King) and the Church of Ireland parish of Tullaghobegley East.
+The official name of the village and townland is Gort an Choirce (anglicised to Gortahork), meaning "oat field".

 History

 Evidence of ancient habitation in the townland includes a number of ring forts and souterrains in the area.

 The village has a history of local enterprise, shops, forges, hotels, post office halls, and other meeting places for the communities in the surrounding areas.

 It is claimed that a Charlie McGee, from Inishbofin, four miles offshore from Gort a' Choirce, was the first person to have been killed in the 1916 Easter Rising.
 McGee, who was a member of the Royal Irish Constabulary (RIC), was shot on duty while in Castlebellingham, County Louth.
 He was brought home to be buried in Gortahork, where an RIC tombstone now lies over his grave.

 In 2006, Coláiste Uladh (the Ulster College) celebrated its centenary.
 Among those who attended the college were Pádraig Pearse, Joseph Mary Plunkett and Roger Casement – three participants in the 1916 Rising.